South Asian literature: Tenali Ramakrishna

-Shashi Tharoor
+Dr Shashi Tharoor

-Shashi Tharoor is a significant modern South Asian writer who wrote very significant pieces of literature about the continuing Indian Postcolonial movement.
+Dr Shashi Tharoor is an significant modern Indian writer and statesman who wrote very significant pieces of literature about the continuing Indian Postcolonial movement.
 Tharoor is most known for being a famous international diplomat and Indian politician.
 In literature, Tharoor is known for his satirical books such as ‘The Great Indian Novel’ and his books on discussions of India's past and present such as ‘India: From Midnight to the Millennium’ a book quoted by Bill Clinton.
 Shashi Tharoor has been one of the most influential voices in Indian politics as he was the most followed politician until 2013.
 Tharoor still writes political commentary in books such as ‘The New World Order and the Indian Imperative’.

 Rabindranath Tagore

-Rabindranath Tagore was a Bengali polymath which shaped modern South Asian literature by introducing Asian literature and more specifically South Asian literature to the world.
+Rabindranath Tagore was a Bengali polymath which shaped modern South Asian literature by introducing Asian literature and more specifically Indian literature to the world.
 Tagore was awarded with the Nobel Prize in literature on the basis of his poetic prose ‘Gitanjali’ and his multifaceted talents.
 Tagore was the first non-European person to receive a Nobel Prize, causing him to become a ‘global phenomenon’, and was the ‘most prominent embodiment of how the west wanted to see the east’.
 Tagore was recognised as against the British Raj, seen through his renouncement of his knighthood after the Jallianwalabagh massacre of April 1919, writing to Lord Chelmsford he said:

 'The time has come when badges of honour make our shame glaring in the incongruous context of humiliation, and I for my part, wish to stand, shorn, of all special distinctions, by the side of those of my countrymen who, for their so called insignificance, are liable to suffer degradation not fit for human beings.

 Mainly done as a protest toward the British Raj, this piece of writing remains as a significant writing in protest literature.
 Tagore’s influence still remains to this day through his songs.
 Bangladesh's national anthem became Amar Shonar Bangla in 1971, written in 1905, it was a melody that protested the first partition of Bengal.
 Further, his work Jana Gana Mana, composed in 1911, became the national anthem of India in 1950.